FxPiGaAo/boot-RISCV-linux-on-FPGA/README.md

 	Type			g18
 	Density			1024
 	Width			x16
+This parameter is only for board vc707.
+For the specific procedure, please refer to: https://www.xilinx.com/support/documentation/sw_manuals/xilinx2018_2/ug908-vivado-programming-debugging.pdf#nameddest=xGenerateBitstreamsForUseWithConfigurationMemoryDevices in chapter 6.

 #### 5. Click OK to “Do you want to program the configuration memory device now ?”
 #### 6. Add freedom-u500-vc707-0-1.mcs and freedom-u500-vc707-0-1.prm